About my care and anesthesia provider

 Generally, no. The professional anesthesia services you receive will be billed separately from the hospital/facility and your surgeon’s professional fee.
 The anesthesia services take into account the nature, complexity and duration of your procedure, and the status of your health.

 Yes.
-NCAP’s billing company, Encompass Healthcare Data Solutions, will submit your claim to your insurance carrier(s).
+The applicable billing company, Medac for all NCAP, PLLC and Colorado sites of service, or AdvantEdge Healthcare Solutions for all NCAP IMH, LLC and Wyoming sites of service, will submit your claim to your insurance carrier(s).
 Insurance plan guidelines vary by plan and most insurance carriers pay only for services that they consider medically necessary.
 If after your insurance provider has paid NCAP’s claim, there is a balance due, NCAP’s billing company will coordinate payment details with you.

 We accept payment by cash, check or money order.
 You may also pay online or by phone using VISA, Mastercard, American Express or Discover.
 When mailing your payment, please include the payment stub of your statement.